 The primary drawback here is that the free account – or lack of account, since you don’t need to register or log in to use the homepage search – is that you’re limited to just 10 searches per day, 10 results per search, one single project, 10 tracked keywords, 100 crawled pages, and limited access to several advanced tools.
 If you want more, you have to pay for an account, which isn’t cheap.

 Another primarily paid tool that has some data available for free, this works as a general teaser for one of the many Moz services.
 You plug in a keyword and it will give you keyword volume, difficulty, opportunity metrics, potential analysis, as well as SERP analysis and keyword suggestions.
 Below all of that is a set of mentions with the authority and date of the mention, so you can look at recent competition.

 The main drawback, of course, is that it’s really just a teaser to try to hook you into the Moz network of services.
 You actually only get two searches per day, with a limited amount of data and no exports with the free version.
 Now, I highly recommend using Moz services.
-They’re all excellent, powered by some of the most intelligent and active SEO professionals in the business, and they have one of the largest non-Google indexes behind them.
+They’re all excellent, powered by some of the most intelligent and active SEO professionals and seo expert in the business, and they have one of the largest non-Google indexes behind them.
 I understand if you pass as a startup or small business, though, as the $99/month price tag can be a little steep before you recognize the value of everything you get.

 Keyword Finder is another excellent tool for keyword research, and of course it’s another paid tool with a limited free search.
 The free search allows you to plug in a keyword, a location, and a language, and it will give you keyword suggestions, trends, search volume, CPC, PPC, and a difficulty estimate.
 The limitation is that you only get about 20 results before they start bugging you to upgrade to see more.